 When everyone is included, everyone wins - Jesse Jackson.

-Once you have found your venue and begin the planning phase, consider the height of the tables and desks that participants may encounter from registration to the buffet lines.
+Once you have found your venue and begun the planning phase, consider the height of the tables and desks that participants may encounter from registration to the buffet lines.
 Table height may be an issue of safety as well as convenience for some attendees.
 For meal service, you can ask the venue to have staff ready to support anyone who needs assistance during meal times.

 Be sure to ask your participants what they need to successfully attend your meeting.
-This could be asking for help from your AV provider, working with an accessibility coordinator, or hiring specific specialized support for your meeting.
-Collecting information from your attendees and then speaking directly with them will allow you to understand their specific circumstances and create an environment best suited for them.
+This could be asking for help from your AV provider, working with an accessibility coordinator, or hiring specialized support for your meeting.
+Collecting information from your attendees and speaking directly with them will allow you to understand their specific circumstances and create an environment best suited for them.

 The ways you can work to make your meeting inclusive are endless.
 Keeping your eyes open to how people move about your space and the feedback from attendees about how the meeting made them feel will be your best guide to doing what your attendees need.
-Learning and appreciation for others takes place when everyone is at the table learning and networking together.
+Learning and appreciation for others take place when everyone is at the table learning and networking together.